Dingdong-LIU/Lab1_Chatbot_Rasa/chatbot/00-rasa-init/README.md

   - text: "I am a bot, powered by Rasa."
 ...
 ```
-For each input from user, rasa will try to tell what is your intent, for example, you are greeting the chatbot, you are happy, or you are sad in this scenario.
+For each input from a user, rasa will try to tell what is your intent, for example, you are greeting the chatbot, you are happy, or you are sad in this scenario.

 Then rasa will give you responses accordingly.
-Those response can be viewed here.
+Those responses can be viewed here.

 But a question is, how should rasa respond according to intents?
 What is the mapping between intents and responses?
 That is something related to **Dialogue Policies**.